PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().impression().rst

 ----------

 | **contentName** (string, required)
-| The name of a content block.
+| The name of the tracked content block.

 | **contentPiece** (string, required)
-| The piece of the tracked content block, for example, a creative, banner, or video.
+| The piece of the tracked content block.
+Example: a creative, banner or video.

 | **contentTarget** (string, required)
-| he target of the tracked content block, for example, a link in the content block.
+| The target of the tracked content block.
+Example: a link in the content block.

 Examples
 --------

-To track an impression of a content block on your mobile app:
+To track the impression of a content block on your mobile app:

 .. tabs::